dakusui/jcunit/FSM-README.md

 # Introduction
-FSM support of JCUnit (FSM/JCUnit) offers you automated 'Model-based testing' functionality.
+FSM support of JCUnit (FSM/JCUnit) offers you automated 'Model-based testing' functionality for Java classes.
 The basic idea is to let users model their SUT(System under test)s as finite state machines and the other things should be taken care of by computers.